cloudos_cli.utils.details

 The function handles different job types and execution platforms: - AWS Batch (nextflowAWS, dockerAWS, cromwellAWS) - Azure Batch (nextflowAzure) - Google Cloud Platform (nextflowGcp) - HPC clusters (nextflowHpc) - Kubernetes (nextflowKubernetes)

-Parameter processing depends on the parameter kind: - ‘textValue’: Simple text parameters - ‘arrayFileColumn’: Column-based array parameters - ‘globPattern’: File pattern matching parameters - ‘lustreFileSystem’: Lustre filesystem parameters - ‘dataItem’: Data file/object parameters
+Parameter processing depends on the parameter kind: - ‘textValue’: Simple text parameters - ‘arrayFileColumn’: Column-based array parameters - ‘globPattern’: File pattern matching parameters - ‘dataItem’: Data file/object parameters

 Time calculations assume UTC timezone and convert ISO format timestamps to human-readable duration strings.

-Creates a formatted job list table for stdout output with responsive design.
+Creates a formatted job list table with responsive design and pagination.

 Parameters:

-• cloudos_url (str) – The CloudOS service URL for generating job links.
+• cloudos_url (str) – The Lifebit Platform URL for creating hyperlinks.

 Returns: